Fleur from C -et- C

 How would you describe the Couper et Coudre ethos?

 Couper et Coudre (C -et- C) has been focused on natural materials since day one.
-Sustainability has always been one of my biggest concerns and I have always been obsessed with textures, construction and love looking at the way things are put together.
-I would sum up the ethos as well designed pieces made from good quality materials that are built to last.
+Sustainability has always been one of my biggest concerns and I have always been obsessed with texture and construction.
+I love studying the way things are put together and what makes certain designs last the test of time.
+I would sum up the ethos as well designed pieces made from natural materials that are built to last.

 How did Couper et Coudre begin?